SoftBank : WeWork considering curbing Neumann's voting power to save IPO | MarketScreener

 The news on plans to curb Neumann's voting power was earlier reported by the Financial Times.

-We Company declined to comment when contacted by Reuters.
+We Company declined to comment on changes in the corporate governance.

-(Reporting by Joshua Franklin in New York and Bharath Manjesh in Bengaluru; Additional reporting by Philip George in Bengaluru; Editing by Maju Samuel and Christopher Cushing)
+(Reporting by Joshua Franklin in New York and Bharath Manjesh in Bengaluru; Additional reporting by Philip George in Bengaluru; Editing by Christopher Cushing and Sherry Jacob-Phillips)

 By Joshua Franklin